|

 perhaps most excellent and well-balanced cover art among all

-of the title track "Change of heart", with an extremely
+version of the title track "Change of heart", with

-catchy and irresistible melody with punchy guitars and delicately
+an extremely catchy and irresistible melody with punchy guitars

 became an all time classic.
 This track and the whole set for